How to Choose a Contract Research Organization28 April, 2020

 For smaller companies cost will likely be a larger consideration, but beware of extremely low bids, which could indicate that the CRO has failed to consider the true scope of the project or has underestimated the resources required for the project.
 Likewise, a high bid does not always mean the sponsor will get a more experienced or higher quality team.
 Some CROs have large overhead and administrative costs that must be recouped one project at a time.

 Also, consider that cost is not just a monetary issue but includes the value you will derive from that cost.

 What are your expectations for transparency?
 Sponsoring organizations often assume they will have full visibility into study progress and milestones only to discover that transparency is not high on their CROs list of priorities.
 If transparency is high on your selection criteria list, then it needs to be actively communicated and pursued at the time of the agreement.
 You may want to make access to the CRO’s clinical systems a requirement of the relationship.
 Having full transparency can be especially valuable for sponsors who use multiple CROs and need insights across multiple systems.
 Having full transparency allows sponsors to provide adequate oversight without having to add unexpected resources.
 Having full transparency into operational and patient data also helps to justify adding additional resources and budget allocations when necessary.

 #7 COLLABORATIVE PARTNERSHIP

-A selection criterion that is sometimes overlooked is the ability for the CRO to work in a true partnership with the client company.
-Partnership means different things to different people, so it’s important to assess if members of the CRO team will carry out functions of the study the way you would manage it on your own.
+A selection criterion that is sometimes overlooked is the ability of the CRO to work in a true partnership with the client company.
+The partnership means different things to different people, so it’s important to assess if members of the CRO team will carry out functions of the study the way you would manage it on your own.